-New Orleans braces for more rain as city works to clean up fallout from flood
+New Orleans braces for more rain as city works to clean up flood fallout

 "You cannot speak mistruths to the public because they can't then protect themselves and then you can't fix it for the future," Landrieu said.

 Pumps that drain rainwater from New Orleans' streets are not the same pumps that the US Army Corps of Engineers built after Katrina as part of a $14 billion effort to fortify the city against tropical events.

 The federal pumps are designed to mimic the city's own rainwater pumping capacity when enormous gates at the mouths of key drainage canals close to stop storm surges from pushing Lake Pontchartrain back into neighborhoods.
 Those gates remained open Saturday.